Overall Company Commitments

 Commitments

-• May 13, 2025: Completed site characterization borehole drilling at INL to support the COLA and site development.
+• May 13, 2025: Complete site characterization borehole drilling at INL to support the Aurora powerhouse combined license application.

-• November 07, 2024: Completed environmental compliance and initiated site characterization activities for the first commercial powerhouse.
+• November 07, 2024: Complete environmental compliance and initiate site characterization for the first commercial advanced fission power plant after receiving an Environmental Compliance Permit.

 Cluster Description